Cantera/cantera/doc/sphinx/reference/onedim/grid-refinement.md

 All of the values are below the original $ S_{max} $ of 0.5, but some are much lower than that threshold.
-If the pruning parameter is set to a value of 0.2, then the effective cutoff threshold for removing a point would be 0.5*0.2 = 0.1.
-With this pruning criteria, the pruned data would be:
+If the pruning parameter is set to a value of 0.2, then the effective cutoff threshold for removing a point would be **0.5*0.2 = 0.1**.
+With this pruning criteria, points that are marked for removal are shown below in red.

 $$
-  S_j = [0.11, 0.16, 0.1, 0.22, 0.37, 0.29]
+  S_j = [0.11, 0.16, \textcolor{red}{0.05}, 0.1, 0.22, \textcolor{red}{0.09},
+         \textcolor{red}{0.05}, \textcolor{red}{0.02}, 0.37, 0.29]
 $$

-Here, the points with values of $ S_j $ less than 0.1 have been removed from the grid.
-This is a simple example, but it illustrates how the pruning parameter can be used prevent grids from becoming overly refined.
+Here, the points with values of $ S_j $ less than 0.1 have been marked to be removed from the grid.
+This is a simple example and in reality these points would also need to be marked for removal in the context of the curve pruning criteria as well, but it illustrates how the pruning parameter can be used prevent grids from becoming overly refined.